 Premium rate review.
-Starting January 2011, California requires insurance carriers to file all individual and small-group rate increases with regulators at least 60 days before taking effect.
-Starting September 2011, insurers seeking rate increases of 10% or more for nongrandfathered plans in the individual and small-group markets are required to publicly disclose proposed premium rate increases and the justification for them, subject to review by state regulators.
-In future years, CCIIO will set state-by-state premium review thresholds using data that reflect insurance and health cost trends in each state.
+Since January 2011, California law requires insurance carriers to file all individual and small-group rate increases with regulators at least 60 days before taking effect.
+Starting As of September 2011, insurers seeking rate increases of 10% or more for nongrandfathered plans in the individual and small-group markets are required to publicly disclose and justify proposed premium rate increases-and the justification for them, subject to review by state regulators.
+The DMHC and CDI make rate filing information publicly available and review premium increases for "unreasonableness."
+California law does not authorize either DMHC or CDI to deny premium increases.
+In future years, the federal Center for Consumer Information and Insurance Oversight (CCIIO) will set state-by-state premium rate review thresholds using data that reflect insurance and health cost trends in each state.
+CMS proposed rules on November 26, 2012, that outline additional requirements for state review and collection of rate filing information (77 Fed.
+Reg.
+70584).

-Minimum loss ratios.
+Minimum medical loss ratios.
 States must enforce the ACA's minimum medical loss ratio (MLR) standards, which differ by type of coverage.
 For small-group and individual coverage, health plans must spend 80 cents out of every premium dollar on medical claims and activities that improve the quality of care (an 80% MLR).
 No more than 20 cents of each premium dollar can be used to pay overhead expenses, such as marketing, profits, salaries, administrative costs, and agent commissions.
-For large-group coverage, the federal MLR is 85%.
-In August 2012, health insurers issued the first premium rebates to consumers as a result.
+For large group coverage, the federal MLR is 85%.
+In August 2012, health insurers issued the first premium rebates to consumers as a result of these federal and state rules.